flairNLP/flair/README.md

-* **A powerful NLP library.** Flair allows you to apply our state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), sense disambiguation and classification, with support for many languages.
+* **A powerful NLP library.** Flair allows you to apply our state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), sense disambiguation and classification, with support for a rapidly growing number of languages.

-* **Multilingual.** Thanks to the Flair community, we support a rapidly growing number of languages.
-We also now include '*one model, many languages*' taggers, i.e. single models that predict PoS or NER tags for input text in various languages.

 * **A biomedical NER library.** Flair has special support for [biomedical data](/resources/docs/HUNFLAIR.md) with state-of-the-art models for biomedical NER and support for over 32 biomedical datasets.